Get To Know Us

 We'd like to hear from you!

-Here is a link to listen to the sermon by The Rev. Edwin Chinery on December 16, 2018, the Third Sunday of Advent.
-There is also a link to the scripture for this Sunday.
-Lessons You can read the scripture for December 16, 2018, here.
+Here is a link to listen to the sermon by The Rev. Edwin Chinery on May 26, 2019, the Sixth Sunday of Easter.
+There is also a link to the scripture for this Sunday and the text of the sermon below.
+Lessons You can read the scripture for May 26, 2019, here.
+In our gospel …